Downtown Erie

-Downtown Erie, is the central business, cultural and government center for the city of Erie, Pennsylvania.
+Downtown Erie, is the central business, cultural and government center for the city of Erie, Pennsylvania, United States.

 Erie’s Central Business District includes Gannon University, UPMC Hamot hospital, Erie Insurance, and city and county government offices, as well as other non-government related commercial retail and office development.
 Nearly 20,000 people work in downtown Erie.
 As of 2000, 2,690 people lived downtown.

 Location

 Downtown Erie is a 70 block area.
 From the foot of State Street to 14th Street (North and South), and from Holland Street to Sassafras Street (East and West).